hackiftekhar/IQScreenRuler/README.md

 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.

 ####TODO:-
+- Chinese (Simplified) localization
+- Chinese (Traditional) localization
+- French localization
+- German localization
+- Italian localization
-- Japanese localization.
+- Japanese localization
-- Korean localization.
+- Korean localization
-- French localization.
+- Malay localization
-- Italian localization.
+- Polish localization
+- Portuguese (Brazil) localization
-- Portuguese localization.
+- Portuguese (Portugal) localization
-- Chinese (Simplified) localization.
-- Chinese (Traditional) localization.
-- Russian localization.
+- Russian localization
-- Malay localization.
+- OTHER LANGUAGES YOU KNOW

 ###Credits
 Many thanks to